stefets/flaskdings/README.md

 * <img src="/doc/flaskdings.png" />

 # Depedencies
-* mididings
+* mididings community version >= 20230114 (For previous version, use the Flaskdings TAG mididings-legacy)
 * Flask
 * Flask-socketio
 * Blinker
 * eventlet

-# Support MIDIDINGS
+# Support Flaskdings
-* Contributors and PR are welcome to improve flaskdings and keep MIDIDINGS ALIVE
+* Contributors, suggestions and PR are welcome to improve Flaskdings

 # License
 All files in this repository are released under the terms of the GNU